-We decided to do an inclusive insight about gun ownership procedure here in Kenya and other factors that may lead to revocation of your license.
+This article highlights how to be a licensed gun holder in Kenya and factors that may lead to the revocation of your license.

 - Be at least 21 years old